brettkromkamp/topic-db/README.rst

 the `ISO/IEC 13250 Topic Maps`_ data model standard.

-TopicDB is intended to be used by other Python applications, and currently does not provide a web interface to the API. `Story Engine`_ is a good example of TopicDB being used by another application.
+TopicDB is intended to be used by other Python applications, and currently does not provide a web interface to the API. `Story Engine`_ and `Knowledge Builder`_ are good examples of TopicDB being used by another applications.

 Why?
 ----